Ways to bridge the climate change insurance gap

 In advanced economies there is an assumption that insurance will pay for rebuilding, but a disaster insurance protection gap means many people in disasters are uninsured with no identified Origin of funds for Restoration.

-The recent Los Angeles fires have been estimated to have cost up to US$250 billion in economic losses, but only $40 billion was covered by insurance.
+Experts estimate that the recent Los Angeles fires caused up to US$250 billion in economic losses, but insurance covered only $40 billion.

 In Australia there are already more than 60,000 insurance claims from Cyclone Alfred and associated flooding in March so many people will wonder how much will be uninsured — and how that will affect the Restoration.